ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 Effects start running **immediately** after instantiation to ensure they are listening for all relevant actions as soon as possible.
 Services used in root-level effects are **not** recommended to be used with services that are used with the `APP_INITIALIZER` token.

-An example of the `@ngrx/router-store` setup in module-based applications is available at the [following link](https://v17.ngrx.io/guide/router-store#setup).

 </div>

 <div class="alert is-important">

-**Note:** Registering an effects class multiple times, either by `forRoot()`, `forFeature()`, or `provideEffects()`, (for example in different lazy loaded features) will not cause the effects to run multiple times.
+**Note:** Registering an effects class multiple times (for example in different lazy loaded features) does not cause the effects to run multiple times.
-There is no functional difference between effects loaded by `root` and `feature`; the important difference between the functions is that `root` providers sets up the providers required for effects.

 </div>